What is grief?

 To evacuate death is to silence it, it is also to silence mourning.
 Society fills this void with inappropriate presuppositions and injunctions that add suffering to suffering.

-It is necessary to free the word, to inform on what is the mourning, to invite the relatives to share the experience of this intimate and painful journey.
+It is necessary to speak freely, to inform on what is mourning, to invite the relatives to share the experience of this intimate and painful journey.
 Restoring the common and individual rituals is to give meaning to this ultimate passage.
 This contributes to the emergence of psychological, social and spiritual references that bind a community together.
 And that soothes the pain of the bereaved.

 Don’t hesitate to ask for help to support you in your grief.
 Make an appointment now with one of our mental health professionals by clicking here.